 East Meets West At Aroma Summit In China

-To address this important issue, the Aromatic Healthcare Professional Committee (AHPC) in China recently formed a new organization called the International Organization of the Aroma Industry (IOAI) which is dedicated to improving standards of agricultural husbandry, aromatherapy training and the quality of essential oils produced for their aromatic industries.
+To address this important issue, the Aromatic Healthcare Professional Committee (AHPC) in China recently created a new organisation called the International Organization of the Aroma Industry (IOAI).

-Due to their experience and reputation in aromatherapy, directors Sue Charles and Geoff Lyth of Quinessence were invited to join this new organization as expert advisors and deliver lectures at the first International Organization of the Aroma Industry Summit, which was held at the Fuxuan Hotel in Shanghai, China, from 22nd to 24th October 2009.
+Due to their experience and reputation in the aromatherapy industry, Quinessence Aromatherapy directors Sue Charles and Geoff Lyth were invited to join the IOAI as expert advisors and deliver lectures at the first International Organization of the Aroma Industry Summit, which was held at the Fuxuan Hotel in Shanghai, China, from 22nd to 24th October 2009.

 The AHPC & IOAI committees, plus guest speakers